Byte-Nova/RimWorld-Mod-Boilerplate/README.md

 # Rimworld-Mod-Boilerplate
-##  A developer-ready modding boilerplate for RimWorld
+##  A developer-ready modding boilerplate for RimWorld.

 **What is it?**
-- A very simple and already prepared modding template for [RimWorld](https://store.steampowered.com/app/294100/RimWorld/)
+- A very simple and already prepared modding template for [RimWorld](https://store.steampowered.com/app/294100/RimWorld/).

 **Dependencies**
 - None.